 To record the sound of the HS system with your VCR or any audio recording device (tape deck, MD, CDR and some others.) the Audio Out jacks should be connected to the analog Record In jacks of the appropriate device.
 They can also be connected to any audio input on your TV to listen to the sound of your HS controller through the speakers of your TV only, when the amp in your subwoofer is turned off and the volume of the HS controller has been turned down completely.
-If the speakers of your HS system are active, the volume on your TV should be turned down.
+If the speakers of your TV should be turned down.